kjmakwana/Casino/README.md

-# Casino
- Python Project
+## Python Project
 Run the file bot.py to play.